-Your assessments and exam scripts may be used for internal and external moderation, monitoring, programme reviews, aegrotats, and the resolution of academic appeals and complaints.
+Your assessments, exam scripts and recordings may be used for internal and external moderation, monitoring, programme reviews, aegrotats, and the resolution of academic appeals and complaints.
 This helps Ara meet internal and external academic quality assurance requirements.
 If your assessments are used this way, before they are used, any information that could reasonably be expected to identify you will be removed.